Book Now

 Students

 Age range 15 to 17 yrs from different countries.
+Maximum 80 students per week from different countries.
 Limits for each nationality to ensure a good mix

 Programme